 At the conclusion of the 2017 busy season, MWE’s Marketing Department masterminded a fun, interactive, team-building event called “Escape the Office” for the staff.
 Twelve teams of four attempted to escape one of the firm’s prison themed conference rooms by solving numerous clues in 30-minutes or less.
-Following the event, Long Island Business News interviewed participants Ray Chang, Catherine Chrisafis and Kim Feustel about the bedlam that ensued and what they got out of the experience.
+Following the event, Long Island Business News interviewed participants Ray Chang and Catherine Chrisafis about the bedlam that ensued and what they got out of the experience.

 Catherine Chrisafis, an audit senior and a member of the winning team, likened the escape challenge to a “mini, compressed busy season.”